 The recent use of chemical weapons in the Syrian Arab Republic triggered an unprecedented international response.
 This led to the creation of an ambitious plan to eliminate Syria’s chemical weapons program and prevent future use and proliferation of these abhorrent weapons.
 Though the OPCW has worked hard to ensure Syria’s compliance with the CWC, significant challenges remain.

 The use of chemical weapons by any actor is a violation of international law.
 Canada is engaged to pursue justice for the victims.

 The disarmament provisions of the CWC involve the destruction of all chemical weapons in a State Party's possession, all production facilities used since 1946 to produce chemical weapons and any chemical weapons previously abandoned on the territory of another State Party.

-Under the CWC, each State Party is obliged declare to the OPCW annual data on its chemical industry and to accept international verification of its compliance with the provisions of the Convention.
+Each State Party is obliged to declare to the OPCW annual data on its chemical industry and to accept international verification of its compliance with the provisions of the Convention.

 Every State Party to the CWC must establish a National Authority to serve as the national focal point for liaison with the OPCW and with other States Parties.
 The Canadian National Authority is located at Global Affairs Canada.

-If you believe you are affected by the obligations of the Chemical Weapons Convention (CWC), please see the The Canadian National Authority (Chemical Weapons Convention) page.
+If you believe you are affected by the obligations of the Chemical Weapons Convention, please see the "The Canadian National Authority (Chemical Weapons Convention)" page.